ME0094/ME0094/README.md

-### Hi there 👋
+### Hi there, I am Martin Eliseo 👋

+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning C programming on 42 Málaga | Fundación Telefónica
+- 🌱 I’m currently learning C and Python.
-- 👯 I’m looking to collaborate on cybersecurity.
-I’m also passionate about Artificial Inteligence, Machine Learning and Generative AI.
+- 💞️ I’m looking to collaborate on big challenges.
-- 📫 How to reach me: martirod@student.42malaga.com
+- 📫 How to reach me martirod@student.42malaga.com
+- ⚡ Fun fact: I have a cat named Cat.